US Diploma Delivered in Vietnam

 Financial Literacy

-Financial Literacy - The course focuses on ways of earning income, spending, saving, investing, managing credit, and managing risk using real-world applications.
+In Financial Literacy, students explore aspects of personal finance.
+The course focuses on ways of earning income, spending, saving, investing, managing credit, and managing risk using real-world applications.
+These concepts will help students prepare for their financial futures.

 Psychology